metrico/qryn-docs/docs/faq.md

 ----

-?> Loki already exists, why do we need _qryn_?
+?> Loki, Prometheus and Tempo already exists, why do we need _qryn_?

-All data is in ClickHouse, ready to be accessed and correlated in hundreds of way.
-Direct control for freaks.
+Why not?
+All data is in ClickHouse, ready to be accessed, analyzed and correlated in thousands of way today and into the future.

 ---